North London New River Teaching Alliance

 If you choose a course without a salary, you may be eligible for financial support while you study, including bursaries, scholarships and loans.

-The PGCert (Secondary) salaried course is open to you if you have GCSE Grade C or above (or recognised equivalents) in English Language and Mathematics.
+The Salaried course is open to you if you have GCSE Grade C or above (or recognised equivalents) in English Language and Mathematics.

-You will also have an undergraduate honours degree eg. BA (Hons) or BSc (Hons), of 2:2 or above, from a university in the UK.
+You will also have an undergraduate honours degree e.g. BA (Hons) or BSc (Hons), of 2:2 or above, from a university in the UK.
 We also accept many equivalent overseas qualifications.
 To check your qualifications are of an equivalent standard to the UK entry requirements, contact UK NARIC.

 About the training provider